slott56/Stingray-Reader/README.rst

 process files in spreadsheet formats.

-1. It wraps format-specific modules with a unified "workbook" Facade to make applications that work with any of the physical formats.
+1. It wraps format-specific modules with a unified "workbook" Facade to make applications able to work with any of the physical formats.

-2. It extends the workbook concept to include non-delimited files, including COBOL files encoded in EBCDIC.
+2. It extends the workbook concept to include non-delimited files, including COBOL files encoded in any of the Unicode encodings, as well as ASCII and EBCDIC.

 3. It provides a uniform way to load and use schema information based on JSONSchema.
-    A schema can be header rows in the individual sheets of a workbook, or it can be separate schema information in another spreadsheet, a JSONSchema document, or COBOL "copybook" data definitions.
+    A schema can be as small as header rows in the individual sheets of a workbook, or it can be separate schema information in another spreadsheet, a JSONSchema document, or COBOL "copybook" data definitions.